MarkGhebrial/sdnc/www/content/_index.md

 LUNC is the largest club in SoCal.
 They host monthly games at parks in the Riverside/ Redlands area.
 Their games are very casual and tend to attract families and children.

-The LUNC facebook group is the best way to keep track of their events.
+The LUNC Facebook group is the best way to keep track of their events.

 ## Small Group Nerf War